What are corporate strategic advisors, consultants, coaches & mentors?

 Business Coach (BC)

-We use BC to mean the focus is on providing particular skills-transfer to clients.
-In such cases, they typically have short term relationships with predetermined performance levels..
+I use BC to mean the focus is on providing particular skills-transfer to clients.
+In such cases, they typically have short term relationships with predetermined performance levels.

 Business Mentor (BM)